SEKOIA-IO/documentation/_shared_content/intelligence_center/integrations/opencti.md

 ## Prerequisites:
 - An operational OpenCTI instance with administrator privileges
 - An active Sekoia.io licence with access to the CTI
-- An access to Sekoia.io User Center with the permissions to create an API key with [CTI permissions](https://docs.sekoia.io/getting_started/Permissions/#cti-permissions)
+- An access to Sekoia.io User Center with the permissions to create an API key with  [**all CTI permissions**](https://docs.sekoia.io/getting_started/Permissions/#cti-permissions)

 ## 1. Configuration